airblade/quo_vadis/README.md

 Finally, write the page where people can put in their identifier (not their email, unless the identifier is email) again to request another confirmation email ([example](https://github.com/airblade/quo_vadis/blob/master/app/views/quo_vadis/confirmations/new.html.erb)).
 It must be in `app/views/quo_vadis/confirmations/new.html.:format`.

-After the user has confirmed their account, they will be logged in and redirected to the first of these that exists:
+After the user has confirmed their account, they will be logged in and redirected to `qv.path_after_signup` which resolves to the first of these routes that exists: `:after_signup`, `:after_login`, the root route.

-- a route named `:after_login`;
-- your root route.

 So add whichever works best for you.